aryaghan-mutum/WebServicesAutomation/README.md

 ### Notes:
 To be able to create tests cases to validate the content in the services, I created a JSON file from scratch.
 For example: `movies.service.json`.
 However, creating a huge payload takes time, so I have taken already existing JSON files to test from: [samayo](https://github.com/samayo/country-json) Thanks to him!

+- Used `https://reqres.in/` to use dummy REST service Apis for testing
+- Create custom API: `https://github.com/typicode/json-server` or `https://www.mockapi.io/`